Why Reducing Sleep Schedules Require Frequent Sleep

 - Adenosine is also the main hormone that regulates our tiredness; it has a direct relationship with the homeostatic pressure mechanism2.

-- There more of types A1 and A2A (the specific adenosine types that are responsible for making you tired1) in our brain, the more tired we feel.
+- Adenosine type A1 and A2A (the specific adenosine types that are responsible for making you tired1) are present in higher concentrations in the brain.

 The Roles of ATP